 For this type of property, Mixpanel recommends an iso-formatted date string (YYYY-MM-DDTHH:mm:ss) to use in your Mixpanel reports.

 Below are some code examples from Mixpanel's client-side libraries that allow you to send a property to Mixpanel with a correctly formatted UTC timestamp.

 When you’re exporting raw data from Mixpanel, your request requires the date parameters "from_date" and "to_date" to determine which date range of data to return.

-Mixpanel's raw export machines interpret the "from_date" and "to_date" values in relation to your project’s timezone.
+Mixpanel's raw export machines interpret the "from_date" and "to_date" values to your project’s timezone.
 As a result, if you request a single day of data, you receive one full day in your project’s timezone, not one full day in UTC.